-Water Has a Memory Exhibit Partnership with Strawbery Banke Museum Vater has a Memory exhibit.
-It opened during the summer of 2021 to provide the public with information about those who are actively involved with measuring, analyzing, and adapting to the impacts also incorporates historical timelines and components of the water. wastewater and stormwater systems in the city.
+Water Has a Memory Exhibit Partnership with Strawbery Banke Museum exhibit.
+It opened during the summer of 2021 to provide the public with information about those who are actively involved with measuring, analyzing, and adapting to the impacts of climate change and sea level rise on the community.
+The exhibit also incorporates historical timelines and components of the water, wastewater and stormwater systems in the city.
 This exhibit also invites visitors to "Think Blue" and consider what they can do to spread the word, share stories, and become part of the solution.

-The Planning Department and DPW Water Division collaborated with Strawbery Banke Museum on their "Water Has a Memory"
+The Planning Department and DPW Water Division collaborated with Strawbery Banke Museum on their "Water Has a Memory" exhibit It opened during the summer of 2021